epfromer/x2-server-sqlserver/README.md

-# x2-server
+# x2-servers

-Monorepo of x2 servers that interface to different database technologies including MongoDB, PostGRES, etc.
+Monorepo of servers to extract email from PSTs, store in MongoDB, ElasticSearch, PostgreSQL, and serve via REST/CRUD for full text searching.